cdivitotawela/github-workflow-examples/README.md

 ## Container Security Scan

 Vulnerability scanning of container images using Trivy tool.
-Example [.github/workflows/security-scan.yaml](.github/workflows/security-scan.yaml)
+Example [.github/workflows/security-scan.yaml](.github/workflows/security-scan.yaml).
+In this workflow actions are pinned to git hash instead of tags.
+Tags can be moved but when pinned to git hash these are static.
+This improves the security as intruder cannot move the tag to a vulnerability code.